NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/RA-API/Home/Use-Cases/Retrieve-Patient-Flag-Record.page.md

 **NOTE:** For every additional record/resource added, the flag-detail element in the Patient Flag resource will need updated.
 See **TODO -- link to add interaction diagram**.

-If the [flag-detail extension](http://hl7.org/fhir/StructureDefinition/flag-detail) is used, then references to all Reasonable Adjustment resources can be included the {{pagelink:  [Patient Flag](StructureDefinition-PatientFlag.html) resource.
+If the [flag-detail extension](http://hl7.org/fhir/StructureDefinition/flag-detail) is used, then references to all Reasonable Adjustment resources can be included the {{pagelink:Home/FHIR-Assets/Profiles/England-Flag-Patient-Flag.page.md}} resource.

 This will return all associated flag resources for Reasonable Adjustments.